abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 from ExpanderPi import DAC
 ```

-Next you must initialise the DAC object with a gain setting of 1 or 2:
+Next, you must initialise the DAC object with a gain setting of 1 or 2:

 ```
 dac = DAC(1)